wangx1996/LIDAR-Segmentation-Based-on-Range-Image/README.md

 1.The ground remove code references to the https://github.com/AbangLZU/plane_fit_ground_filter.
 And I change it to multiplane fitting.

-2. The process of segmentation references to the https://github.com/FloatingObjectSegmentation/CppRBNN
+2.The process of segmentation references to the https://github.com/FloatingObjectSegmentation/CppRBNN

 ### Result